Btc the First Digital Currency

 The scalability of the Bitcoin Cash network also meant that the processing of payments was faster and the processing cost was comparably less expensive than that of the Bitcoin network.
 In the same way that Bitcoin experienced a hard fork, so also did Bitcoin Cash.

 In what could only be described as a karma-like incident, some miners of the Bitcoin Cash network also decided that the block size under the Bitcoin Cash network was too small.
 BCH members were intent on keeping the block size at a conservative 32 MB while some members wanted the block size to rise to a more dynamic 132 MB.
 At the end of the day, a hard fork of the BCH blockchain was inevitable and on November 15, 2018, Bitcoin Satoshi Vision or BSV cryptocurrency was created.

-Though BTC, BCH and BSV may share the name “Bitcoin”, in truth they are all independent digital currencies.
-With Bitcoin being the first ever cryptocurrencies, while BCH and BSV take their places in the world of cryptocurrencies as altcoins with each offering completely different and distinct roles in the market.
+Though BTC, BCH, and BSV may share the name “Bitcoin”, in truth they are all independent digital currencies.
+Bitcoin is the first-ever cryptocurrency, while BCH and BSV take their places in the world of cryptocurrencies as altcoins with each offering completely different and distinct roles in the market.

 Market Capitalization and Pricing

 In terms of market capitalization, Bitcoin (BTC) is ranked at number one while Bitcoin Cash (BCH) is ranked at number five and Bitcoin Satoshi Vision (BSV) is ranked at number seven according to updates from CoinMarketCap.
 In fact, BTC market capitalization is approximately 98 percent higher than that of BCH.
 On the other hand, BCH has a much higher market capitalization than BSV with a difference of almost USD $1b between the two cryptocurrencies.